cassandraoid/SFMeetupLocations/README.md

 # SFMeetupLocations
-Locations in San Francisco willing to host tech meetups for free.
+Locations in San Francisco willing to host tech meetups free of charge.

 Company -- Capacity -- Location (NDA -- company requires and NDA to be signed by guests)